-- Adult dose is 5 gm IV

-- Pediatric dose is 70 mg/kg up to 5 gm IV

-- Cyanokit consists of either a single 5 gm vial or 2 x 250 mL vials each containing 2.5 gm of hydroxocobalamin.

-- Single 5 gm vial Instructions:

-- 1. Reconstitute: Place the vial in an upright position.
-Add 200 mL of 0.9% Sodium Chloride Injection to the vial using the transfer spike.
-Fill to the line.
-0.9% Sodium Chloride Injection is the recommended diluent (diluent not included in the kit).
-Lactated Ringer's Solution and 5% Dextrose Injection have also been found to be compatible with hydroxocobalamin.
+- 5 gm vial instructions: - 1.
+The Cyanokit consists of a 5 gm vial of hydroxocobalamin - 2.
+Reconstitute: Place the vial in an upright position.
+Add 200 mL of 0.9% Sodium Chloride Injection\ to the vial using the transfer spike.
+Fill to the line. \0.9% Sodium Chloride Injection is the recommended diluent (diluent not included in the kit).
+Lactated Ringer's Solution and 5% Dextrose Injection have also been found to be compatible with hydroxocobalamin. - 3.
+Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - 4.
+Infuse Vial: Use vented intravenous tubing, hang and infuse desired dose over 15 minutes.